Statcounter

 “Is that your full name?” asked Caroline.

-“No, but I’m always called Gerry.”
+“No but I’m always called Gerry.”

-“So what's your full name?”
+“So, what is your full name?”

 “I don’t really know.
 It’s a long name and nobody ever uses it.
 I don’t even know how to spell it.”